Batosta/FEUP-SDIS/Proj. 1/README.md

 where:

-<__peer_ap__>
-	Is the peer's access point.
+__peer_ap__ : Is the peer's access point.

-<__operation__>
-	Is the operation the peer of the backup service must execute.
+__operation__ : Is the operation the peer of the backup service must execute.
 Can be either: BACKUP, RESTORE, DELETE or RECLAIM.

-<__opnd_1__>
-	Is either the path name of the file to backup/restore/delete, for the respective 3 subprotocols, or, in the case of RECLAIM the maximum amount of disk space (in KByte) that the service can use to store the chunks.
+__opnd_1__ : Is either the path name of the file to backup/restore/delete, for the respective 3 subprotocols, or, in the case of RECLAIM the maximum amount of disk space (in KByte) that the service can use to store the chunks.
 The STATE operation takes no operands.

-<__opnd_2__>
-	This operand is an integer that specifies the desired replication degree.
+__opnd_2__ : This operand is an integer that specifies the desired replication degree.

 Examples: